OmooLab/Omoospace/docs/omoospace.md

 #### A subspace name should not be pure numbers or versions or autosave.

 Numbers, versions, and autosave semantics are not for new objects, so they should not be subspace names.
-For example, `v001` in `EP001_SQ010_AssetA_v001.blend`,  is not a new creation object.
-The file is still for creating `AssetA`.
+For example, `v001` in `FilmA_SQ020_ModelB_v001.blend`,  is not a new creation object.
+The file is still for creating `ModelB`.
 The subspace definition defines a subspace as a particular creation object.
 So `v001` is not a subspace.

 #### Write the subspace profile into Subspace.yml.